Moonal-Anwer/Basic-Chat-room/README.md

 # How it Works

-- The server registers the ChatServer object for RPC.
+- The server registers the ChatRoomServer object for RPC.

 - Each client connects using rpc.Dial.